 To gzip an application bundle put it in a tarball first, otherwise you'll get the error: "foo.app/ is a directory; ignored"

 The standard compress format was not designed to allow consistency checks.
 However gunzip is sometimes able to detect a bad .Z file.
-If you get an error when uncompressing a .Z file, do not assume that the .Z file is correct simply because the standard uncompress does not complain.
+If you get an error when uncompressing a .Z file, do not assume that the .Z file is correct just because the standard uncompress does not complain.
 This generally means that the standard uncompress does not check its input, and happily generates garbage output.
 The SCO compress -H format (lzh compression method) does not include a CRC but also allows some consistency checks.

 Files created by zip can be uncompressed by gzip only if they have a single member compressed with the 'deflation' method.
 This feature is only intended to help conversion of tar.zip files to the tar.gz format.
 To extract zip files with several members, use unzip instead of gunzip.

 zcat is identical to gunzip -c.
 (On some systems, zcat will be installed as gzcat to preserve the original link to compress.) zcat uncompresses either a list of files on the command line or its standard input and writes the uncompressed data on standard output.

 zcat will uncompress files that have the correct magic number whether they have a .gz suffix or not.